1. Introduction

 New Background Dose (Day 2) = 60 mg + 20 mg = 80 mg/24h

-Continuous Pain Relief: Around-the-clock morphine ensures that persistent baseline pain is consistently managed.
+Continuous Pain Relief: Around-the-clock morphine ensures persistent baseline pain is consistently managed.

-Long-Acting/Extended-Release Preparations: Can be given every 12 hours (e.g., morphine sulfate SR) or every 24 hours, depending on product formulation and patient tolerance.
+Long-Acting/Extended-Release: May be given every 12 hours (e.g., morphine sulfate SR) or every 24 hours depending on the product and patient tolerance.

-Reassess: If breakthrough doses are used frequently (e.g., more than 3–4 times in 24 hours), increase the background dose (using either Method 1 or Method 2 from above).
+Reassessment: If breakthrough doses are used more than 3–4 times in 24 hours, increase the background dose using either Method 1 or Method 2.

-Adjuvant therapies (e.g., antidepressants, anticonvulsants, corticosteroids) may be added at any step to address neuropathic or inflammatory pain.
+Adjuvant therapies (e.g., antidepressants, anticonvulsants, corticosteroids) may be added at any step for neuropathic or inflammatory pain components.

 Conversion | Ratio | Example |